jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Wyrmling Green Dragon.md

 RacialMods: +8 Swim
 Languages: Draconic
 SQ:
+SpecialAbilities:
+  Water Breathing (Ex): >
-SpecialAbilities: Water Breathing (Ex) A green dragon can breathe underwater indefinitely and can freely use its breath weapon, spells, and other abilities while submerged.
+    A green dragon can breathe underwater indefinitely and can freely use its breath weapon, spells, and other abilities while submerged.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: